colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-6.md

 First of all, great job following along with this series!
 You've completed the first 50% of this tutorial so far!

-In the [previous blog post](@/blog/making-four-in-a-row-part-5.md), you reorganised the project in preparation for work on the front-end of the game.
+In the [previous blog post](@/blog/making-four-in-a-row-part-5.md), you reorganised the project in preparation for work on the front end of the game.
 This is the post where the work starts.

 Here's your expected outcome at the end of this tutorial: